MicroEJ Core Engine

 The Core Engine defines 3 exclusive capabilities:

-• Mono-Sandbox: capability to produce a monolithic firmware (default one).
+• Mono-Sandbox: capability to produce a monolithic Executable (default one).

-• Multi-Sandbox: capability to produce a extensible firmware on which new applications can be dynamically installed.
+• Multi-Sandbox: capability to produce a extensible Executable on which new applications can be dynamically installed.
 See section Multi-Sandbox.

-• Tiny-Sandbox: capability to produce a compacted firmware (optimized for size).
+• Tiny-Sandbox: capability to produce a compacted Executable (optimized for size).
 See section Tiny-Sandbox.

 All the Core Engine capabilities may not be available on all architectures.
 Refer to section Supported MicroEJ Core Engine Capabilities by Architecture Matrix for more details.